 The child care forms you use each day in your early childhood education program are often so simple that you may easily overlook their potential for improvement.
-Take sign-in sheets, for example.
-Sign-in sheets play a vital role in both accounting for the whereabouts of children in your care, and for gathering accurate attendance data for licensing, record keeping, and billing purposes.
+Take child care sign-in sheets, for example.
+Daily attendance sheets play a vital role in both accounting for the whereabouts of children in your care, and for gathering accurate attendance data for licensing, record keeping, and billing purposes.

-By optimizing your sign-in experience, you can make things easier for parents and staff both during the hectic check-in time and when you review any child's attendance.
-This will save you time, money, and frustration across the board.
+By optimizing your child care center or preschool's check-in experience, you can make things easier for parents and staff both during the hectic check-in time and when you review any child's attendance.
+This will save your child care business time, money, and frustration across the board.

-Let's take a look at the pros and cons of traditional sign-in methods, and explore the benefits of moving to a more modern, digital solution for child check-in and attendance tracking.
+Let's take a look at the pros and cons of traditional child care sign-in methods, and explore the benefits of moving to a more modern, digital solution for child check-in and attendance tracking.

-Sign-in sheets are typically structured one of two ways: Either each child has their own sheet that records their movements throughout the week, or all children's whereabouts are noted on a new sheet every week.
+Child care sign-in sheets are typically structured one of two ways: Either each child has their own check-in sheet that records their movements throughout the week, or all children's whereabouts are noted on a new sheet every week.
 Both have benefits and drawbacks to consider before choosing the method that's right for your program.

 Sign-in sheets per child

-With this method, all of a child's attendance information is in one place.
+With this method, all of a child's attendance information is stored in one place.
 You don't need to cross-reference an entire class roster to tabulate which days or how many sessions a child has attended.
-If you bill parents based on how many days a child comes to your center, or if you have a surcharge for certain activities, an attendance sheet by child can make calculating invoices easy.
+If you bill parents based on how many days a child comes to your child care or daycare center, or if you have a surcharge for certain activities, attendance sheets by child can make calculating invoices easy.